OpenTTD/website/_posts/2021-05-01-monthly-dev-post.md

 First of all, we will move away from a mix of UDP and TCP, and switch to TCP only (for now; possibly we go full UDP in the future, but baby-steps).
 Additionally, we are changing completely how the master-server (the component responsive for the server-listing) works, and rebranding it to a game-coordinator.

-The Game Coordinator has a very important task: if player B wants to join the game of player A with the invite code, he should make that happen.
+The game-coordinator has a very important task: if player B wants to join the game of player A with the invite code, he should make that happen.
 We will use several techniques to make this happen.
 - The first is, of course, a direct connect.
 This is exactly how the current game works, and only works if you have your network setup for it.